Home > Legal & compliance > Licensing > Esportes da Sorte, VaideBet and monopoly lottery Caixa left off list of approved Brazil operators

 Caixa Econômica Federal, wasn’t included on the SPA’s list at the time of writing this article.

-It said it intends to launch a sports betting brand in the market and applied for a licence ahead of the the 20 August deadline, meaning it will be in the first round of licence approvals.
+It said it intends to launch a sports betting brand in the market and applied for a licence ahead of the 20 August deadline, meaning it will be in the first round of licence approvals.
 However at the time of the SPA’s ban, Caixa did not have a betting offering live in the market.

-Caixa Loterias president Carlos Antônio Vieira previously said the company plans to become a major player in the betting sector.
+Caixa Loterias president Carlos Antônio Vieira, previously said the company plans to become a major player in the betting sector.

 Companies not included on the SPA’s list of approved operators will have their sites blocked by the National Telecommunications Agency (Anatel) as of 11 October, following a 10-day window allowing players to withdraw funds.

-SPA hasn’t clarified whether these companies were excluded for any specific reason, though UOL has reported Esportes da Sorte’s absence is down to a formal error, for which it has contacted the SPA seeking rectification.
+SPA hasn’t clarified whether these companies were excluded for any specific reason, although UOL has reported Esportes da Sorte’s absence is down to a formal error, for which it has contacted the SPA seeking rectification.

-A number of errors were spotted in the SPA’s list and the register of approved companies may yet be revised, though it remains unclear whether the SPA will add any of the operators left off the initial list.
+A number of errors were spotted in the SPA’s list and the register of approved companies may yet be revised, although it remains unclear whether the SPA will add any of the operators left off the initial list.

 List excludes trio of operators relating to illegal gambling scandal